MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 Special consideration is required to handle suspending and resuming execution of your title when using PlayFab Party.

 ### iOS
-On iOS, you must leave and re-connect to the PlayFab Party network, which can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)
+On iOS, you must leave and reconnect to the PlayFab Party network, which can be achieved by calling [ResetParty()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresetparty.md)

 ### Switch and GDK
-On Nintendo Switch and Microsoft GDK, you must clean up PlayFab Party and all resources associated with PlayFabMultiplayerManager then wait until the title execution resumes before re-initializing PlayFab Party and reconnecting to your network.
+On Nintendo Switch and Microsoft GDK, you must clean up PlayFab Party and all resources associated with PlayFabMultiplayerManager then wait until the title execution resumes before reinitializing PlayFab Party and reconnecting to your network.

 "To clean up PlayFab Party during a title suspension call [Suspend()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunitysuspend.md).
 Once the title has resumed execution call [Resume()](unity-party-api-reference/classes/playfabmultiplayermanager/methods/playfabunityresume.md) to reinitialize PlayFab Party.